FabioGiordana/CNN-Item-Classification/README.md

-# Multiple couriers problem
+# CNN Item Classification

 ## Introduction
-Project for the Image Processing and Computer Vision course (A.Y.
+Second part of the project for the Image Processing and Computer Vision course (A.Y.
 2023-2024).
+The project consists of two separate assignments.
+The first assignment can be found in the repo [Instance Detection](https://github.com/FabioGiordana/Instance-Detection)

 ## Description
 The project is divided into two parts: